-If you guys want to make Mom the tastiest little dessert, yet still have lots of time to spend waiting on her hand and foot this Sunday, this Lemon Posset needs to be your go-to dessert for your Mother’s Day celebration!
+If you guys want to make the tastiest little dessert, yet still have lots of time to have fun with family and friends this summer, this Lemon Posset needs to be your go-to dessert!

 Talk about easy peasy.
 Hello.
 3 ingredients and a handful of fresh berries, and you’ve got an elegant, rich and creamy custard-like treat, with a fantastic blast of lemon flavor that’s just divine!